openintegrationhub/openintegrationhub/lib/ferryman/README.md

     - For a `data` emit, format the message in the same way you receive it in your process action.
 This means all content should be inside a `body` key
     - For a `snapshot` emit, you can pass on an arbitrary object containing whichever keys you require.
     - For an `error` emit, simply pass on the error object

+### Further Information

+For additional information concerning the development of connectors, please refer to the [Connector Guide](https://openintegrationhub.github.io//docs/Connectors/ConnectorBasics.html)